Graduate Student Handbook: Doctoral Programs

 Dissertation Advisory Committee

-Within 6 months of becoming a doctoral candidate, the student needs to select a Research Advisor and agree upon a research topic.
-The Research Advisor will request that the Department Director nominate additional members of the Advisory Committee.
+Within six months of becoming a doctoral candidate, the student needs to select a research advisor and agree upon a research topic.
+The research advisor will request that the department director nominate additional members of the advisory committee.
 A dissertation committee is composed of at least four persons, one of whom must be a Stevens professor from another department or program.
 In the case of an interdisciplinary program this requirement is usually automatically satisfied.
 It is permissible and desirable to have as a committee member a highly qualified person from outside Stevens.
 The chair or co-chair must be a tenure-track, full-time professor, professor emeritus or non-tenure track faculty who have been approved with current policy (Click here for policy).
 A Dissertation Advisory Committee Appointment form is completed and submitted to the Dean of Graduate Academics for approval.
-Usually, the student's Research Advisor serves as Chair person of the Advisory Committee.
-The student and the Advisory Committee must meet at least once a year and report to the Dean of Graduate Academics that the meeting was held.
+Usually, the student's research advisor serves as chairperson of the advisory committee.
+The student and the advisory committee must meet at least once a year and report to the Dean of Graduate Academics that the meeting was held.

 Publication of Dissertation